clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot.rst

       $ sudo -s

 #.
 Add a timeout period for Systemd-Boot to wait, otherwise it will not
-   present the boot menu and will always boot Clear Linux.
+   present the boot menu and will always boot |CL|.

    .. code-block:: console